IMAGINARY/chinese-remainder-clock/README.md

-# The chinese Remainder Clock
+# The Chinese Remainder Clock
-Educational app to discover the Chinese Remainder Theorem using clocks.
+Educational app to discover and learn about the Chinese Remainder Theorem using clocks.

 ## Credits
 Original idea: Antonella Perucca (University of Luxembourg)